-To cover these broad knowledge points, a set of curated readings is listed on the following page.
-While detailed learning objectives associated with these readings are presented in the 2024 FRM Learning Objectives document, a brief summary of how to relate these readings to the knowledge points follows.
+To cover these broad knowledge points, we've shared a set of curated readings.
+While detailed learning objectives associated with these readings are presented in the 2025 FRM Learning Objectives document, a brief summary of how to relate these readings to the knowledge points follows.

 The importance of VaR and other common risk measures in assessing risk cannot be overstated.
 Reading 1 presents both parametric and non-parametric estimation techniques for VaR and ES.
 Backtesting as a form of model validation, and the use of VaR and VaR mapping as a tool to address portfolio risk factors, is presented in the two chapters of Reading 2.
-Reading 3 completes the risk measures coverage by showing the uses and applications of VaR and ES in a trading book context while addressing some academic literature associated with market risk management.
+Reading 3 returns to the validation of VaR models, moving beyond backtesting to discuss other aspects of validation such as benchmarking and assessments of conceptual soundness.
+It also explores tests of the entire distribution of modeled outcomes and how they compare to traditional backtests based on VaR exceedances.